Code-Institute-Submissions/overlay-test/README.md

 The website will consist of two pages:

 The homepage which will consist of the test, some information on visual stess, results and results advise.
 The resources page will include links to places to buy overlay and get additional advise and support.
-The resources page with be fairly small start with but with space and scope to be able to add more features like "Find your local specalist".
+The resources page with be fairly small to start with but with space and scope to be able to add more features like "Find your local specalist".

 ## Designs